betelehemjembere/task-mangement/README.md

 # task-mangement
-frontend-framework ---- react.js
+Frontend-framework ---- react.js
-backend-framework ---- node.js
+Backend-framework ---- node.js
-planned framework which used to manage state---- redux
+Planned framework which used to manage state---- redux